 While the metro and suburban trains usually only run during the day (5 am - 12 am), there is a night bus, so public transit will always be an option for airport transfers.

-These are definitely the most affordable transfer choices in Barcelona.
+These are the most affordable transfer choices in Barcelona.

 You could also save even more money on the metro, bus, and suburban trains by using either an Hola BCN Card or a Barcelona Card.

-You can learn more about in our post on navigating the Barcelona public transportation system.
+You can learn more about this in our post on navigating the Barcelona public transportation system.